willfleury/willfleury.github.io/_posts/data-engineering/2017-03-01-batch-serving-views.md

 We also investigated options on AWS such as Redis, Dynamo, etc but they were orders of magnitude too expensive for the quantity of data we needed to store and they did not allow us to write the database files offline which was critical for fast rebuilding.
 Other options like ElephantDB allowed writing the raw key-store files offline but everything else would need to be managed by us.
 We also investigated Voldemort which is a layer over another datastore and didn’t suit our needs.

 We then looked at Cassandra again.
 We had good operations experience with Cassandra and knew a lot of the ins and outs that take time to learn.
-We also knew that many of our latency concerns and pain points with Cassandra could be eliminated altogether due to the fact it would be read-only.
+We also knew that many of our latency concerns and pain points with Cassandra could be eliminated altogether due to the fact the dataset was read-only.
 Compactions would not be required and in fact are disabled.
 Repairs would not be required either and also disabled.
 [Bloom filters](https://docs.datastax.com/en/cassandra/2.1/cassandra/operations/ops_tuning_bloom_filters_c.html) ensured we could scale the number of indexes (records) well beyond the memory limits of a machine while experiencing very little performance impact.
 We also knew that we could use row caching (which as of version 2.2 was usable).
 We thought that we could write the sstables offline.
 Essentially it appeared to meet all of our requirements.

 As with everything however, it was not as simple as it appeared and while it works better than we could have ever hoped, it had its challenges.